Visyond/website-hugo/site/content/_index.md

 productTourBlocks:
   - block:
     - learnMore:
-        - text: >-
-            Answer ‘what-if’ questions with Scenario Analysis.
-        - text: >-
-            Visualize the cells that change between scenarios with Scenario Waterfall Analysis.
-        - text: >-
-            Track assumptions and scenarios from your collaborators, and always know where the numbers are coming from.
-        - text: >-
-            Empower collaborators to test scenarios independently via interactive dashboards, shielding them from information overload.
       descr: >-
         Visyond is a spreadsheet with the familiar syntax of Excel — dynamic arrays, XLOOKUPs and other features you love — that helps you and your team analyze the model, its scenarios, and create interactive visualizations quickly.
       video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'